Focused Ultrasound Therapy

 Regulatory Approval and Reimbursement

 Focused ultrasound treatment for plantar fasciitis is not yet approved by regulatory bodies or covered by medical insurance companies in the US.
-Actisound has the CE Mark in Europe for soft tissue injuries, which we believe will include plantar fasciitis.
+Actisound has the CE Mark in Europe for soft tissue injuries, including plantar fasciitis, but in 2022 the company went out of business.
+No other company that we are aware of is trying to use this same approach for plantar fasciitis.

 Slayton, M., Amodei, R., Compton, K., Cicchinelli, L., Retrospective Analysis of Plantar Fascia by Ultrasound Imaging Patients Diagnosed with Plantar Fasciitis.
 J Am Acad Orthop Surg.
 2008 Jun;16(6):338-46.
 JAPMA (in print) 2017